in2workspace/in2-verifier-api/README.md

 ## Supported Features

-The verifier implements the **Authentication using the Authorization Code Flow** from OpenID Connect Core.
+The verifier implements the **Authentication using the Authentication Code Flow** from OpenID Connect Core.
 Additionally, it supports key features from the **Financial-grade API (FAPI) Profile**, including:

-- **Authorization Request as JWTs**
+- **Authentication Request as JWTs**

 ---